 Each committee shall choose a secretary who shall keep a continuing record of all activities.
-Chairmen shall report as necessary to the Executive Board.
+Chairpersons shall report as necessary to the Executive Board.

 ARTICLE V Amendments

-These by-laws may be amended by the majority of the members at an annual or special meeting, provided notice of the proposed change is included in a notice of the meeting.
+These by-laws may be amended by the majority of the members at an annual, special meeting, or through an online vote provided notice of the proposed change is included in a notice of the meeting.

 (Approved November 4, 2018